The Lost Tribe (1949 film): Production

-While still a work-in-progress, the film was referred to as Jungle Jim's Adventure.
+The working title for the film was Jungle Jim's Adventure.
 Myrna Dell was cast in September 1948.

-Johnny Weissmuller played the protagonist jungle explorer Jungle Jim.
-It was his second time doing so.
-The film featured an array of animal actors, including a crow and a dog.
-Ray Corrigan portrayed Zimba, Jungle Jim's gorilla friend, with the film being shot at his Corriganville Movie Ranch.
+The film features an array of animal actors, including a crow and a dog.
+Ray Corrigan portrays Zimba, Jungle Jim's gorilla friend, with the film being shot at his Corriganville Movie Ranch.

 The film was directed by William Berke with assistance from Wilbur McGaugh.
 Sam Katzman was in charge of production for Columbia Pictures, while Arthur Hoerl and Don Martin wrote the screenplay based on a story by Hoerl.
 Ira Morgan signed on as cinematographer.
 The set decorator was Sidney Clifford.
 Mischa Bakaleinikoff headed the musical direction, and Aaron Stell edited the film.
 Principal photography officially began on September 8, 1948, and ended on September 20, 1948.

 Release

 The film was officially released in North American cinemas in May 1949.

 The Motion Picture Herald commented that it was a "film providing a generous measure of the expected excitement", while a reviewer for the magazine Variety opined that it "will prove surefire entertainment for youthful filmgoers."

-The Los Angeles Times called it "a vertiable riot of unwitting comedy.
-It is probably one of the most ridiculous jungle features ever shown," adding that Weissmuller "needs to watch his waistline."
+The Los Angeles Times called it "a veritable riot of unwitting comedy.
+It is probably one of the most ridiculous jungle features ever shown", adding that Weissmuller "needs to watch his waistline."